Tamara Zidanšek

 Tamara Zidanšek (/sl/; born 26 December 1997) is a Slovenian professional tennis player.
 She has career-high rankings of world No. 22 in singles and No. 47 in doubles.
-She has won one singles title, as well as four doubles titles on the WTA Tour and three singles titles along with one doubles title on the WTA Challenger Tour.
+She has won one singles title and four doubles titles on the WTA Tour along with three singles titles and one doubles title on the WTA Challenger Tour.
 Additionally, she has won 18 titles in singles and six in doubles on the ITF Circuit.
-She is currently the second highest WTA-ranked player from Slovenia.
+She is currently the No. 2 player from Slovenia.

+In Juniors, she reached a career-high ranking of No. 16 in December 2015.

 Playing for the Slovenia Fed Cup team, she has a win–loss record of 12–13 (as of July 2025).

 Career

-Juniors

-On the ITF Junior Circuit, she was in the top 20 and reached a career-high ranking of No. 16, achieved in December 2015.

-2014: Professional debut
+2014-2019: Professional debut, WTA Tour semifinals

 Zidanšek made a perfect professional debut in 2014 at her home in Velenje, passing three qualifying rounds to go in the main draw and claim her first title on the pro-level at the age of 16.

+In 2019, Zidanšek reached her second WTA Tour quarterfinal and then second semifinal (after reaching her first semifinal at the 2018 Moscow River Cup) in Hua Hin, Thailand, defeating Jennifer Brady and Viktorija Golubic.

-2021: WTA Tour title, French Open semifinal, top 50
+2021: Major semifinal, top 50, top-10 win, WTA Tour title

-She reached the semifinals of a Grand Slam championship for the first time at the 2021 French Open, defeating Sorana Cîrstea in straight sets and Paula Badosa in three sets.
+Ranked No. 85, Zidanšek reached the semifinals of a Grand Slam championship for the first time at the 2021 French Open, defeating Sorana Cîrstea in straight sets and Paula Badosa in three sets.
 These wins made her the first Slovenian female player to accomplish this since the country became independent in 1991.
-As a result, Zidanšek entered the top 50 for the first time.
+As a result, Zidanšek entered the top 50 at world No. 47 in the WTA single rankings for the first time on 14 June 2021.
 She also scored her first top-ten win in the first round, against the No. 6 seed, Bianca Andreescu.
 In her semifinal match, Zidanšek was defeated by Anastasia Pavlyuchenkova in straight sets.

 At the Ladies Open Lausanne, as the top seed, Zidanšek beat Marina Melnikova, Mandy Minella, Lucia Bronzetti, Maryna Zanevska and Clara Burel to win her first WTA Tour singles title.

-2022: Top 25 debut, two major third rounds
+2022: Top 25, two major third rounds

 Seeded 29th at the Australian Open, she reached the third round for the first time, but lost to Alizé Cornet.
 At the French Open, Zidanšek also reached the third round in which she lost to Jessica Pegula, in straight sets.